Sparkleleuk/Sustainability_Matters/about.md

 ### How does Sustainability Matters work?

 Every week day, we will highlight and analyze a maximum of three relevant and interesting sustainability-related news.
 The analysis will be posted on this site by midnight Eastern Standard Time.
 Every Saturday, we will send you a recap of the week's highlights in a weekly newsletter that goes straight to your inbox.
+If you are a subscriber, please whitelist Sustainability Matters by adding our email address to your contact list.
+This way, our weekly newsletter does not go to your spam or clutter boxes, or doe not get blocked by firewall.

 ### Who is Sustainability Matters?

 Sustainability Matters was founded by [Sheila Oviedo](https://www.linkedin.com/in/sheilaoviedo) with plenty of help from [Marcel Schoffelmeer](https://www.linkedin.com/in/marcel-schoffelmeer-3520a63/).
 The making of this site was powered by [Kenya AA coffee](https://www.pinterest.com/pin/634022453762392056/) and [Trader Joe's Mango & Cream Bars](https://www.pinterest.com/pin/411938697146385225/).